Mochimochi07/Readme/FAQ/FAQS.md

 I know mochi is a japanese rice cake and i do know in my stomach that i want to try some of those in the future. i just like rice cakes and i found about Charlotte Katakuri in One Piece.
-Yeah, the one that can see through the future and has rice cake power. i just saw that we were quite similar. thats just how i made it.
+Yeah, the one that can see through the future and has rice cake power. i just saw that we were quite similar since he has a big mouth and he also likes donuts. not to mention katakuri can easily win eating contests easily. i also won before through the use of some techniques. thats just how i made it.